-But resident John L. Long said he pleaded with the mayor to come to the meeting.
+But resident John L. Long said he with the mayor to come to the meeting.
 “It’s not our responsibility necessarily to hunt down the mayor,” Long said.
 “I feel we’ve been sandbagged by council for two months.”

 Complicating matters, the new Borough Code approved by the state Legislature leaves the borough council with less power over police than it currently has.
 The existing Borough Code gave power over the police force to the office of the mayor but allowed council to set the hours of the police department, according to council members.
-The new Borough Code, which takes effect July 16, does not grant borough councils the power to set police hours.
+The new Borough Code, which takes effect July 16, borough councils the power to set police hours.